 In Kirkwood, MO, manslaughter charges often stem from incidents where a situation escalated or a critical mistake was made, rather than from an intentional act to cause harm.
 Prosecutors frequently argue that the accused acted recklessly, negligently, or failed to recognize a substantial risk that ultimately resulted in a loss of life.

-Here are some of the most common situations that can lead to manslaughter charges in Kirkwood, MO:
+Some of the most common scenarios our defense attorneys see that lead to manslaughter charges in Kirkwood, MO include:

 Driving under the influence of alcohol or drugs is a leading factor in many manslaughter cases.
 When impairment is believed to have contributed to a fatal crash, prosecutors often pursue charges aggressively, and penalties can be significantly more severe.